SimpleBus/SimpleBus/Symfony/event-bus-bundle.rst

 -------------------

-This bundle provides the ``event_bus`` service which is an instance of ``MessageBus``.
+This bundle provides the ``event_bus`` service which is an instance of ``SimpleBus\SymfonyBridge\Bus\MessageBus``.
 Wherever you like, you can let it handle events, e.g. by fetching it inside a container-aware controller:

 .. code-block::  php